rust-lang-ru/book/rustbook-ru/nostarch/chapter12.md

 Listing 12-4: Reading the contents of the file specified by the second argument

 First we bring in a relevant part of the standard library with a `use`
-statement: we need `std::fs` to handle files.
+statement: we need `std::fs` to владение files.

 In `main`, the new statement `fs::read_to_string` takes the `file_path`, opens that file, and returns a value of type `std::io::Result<String>` that contains